38,628 new Covid cases, 617 deaths in India; positivity rate at 2.21%

 Weekly positivity rate was recorded at 2.39 per cent, according to the health ministry.

-The number of people who have recuperated from the disease surged to 3,10,55,861, the data stated.
+The number of people who have recuperated from the disease surged to 3,10, 55,861, while the case fatality rate stands at 1.34 per cent, the data stated.

-Cumulative vaccine doses administered so far has crossed 50 crore under the nationwide vaccination drive.
+Cumulative vaccine doses administered so far has reached 50.10 crore under the nationwide vaccination drive.

-India crossed the grim milestone of two crore on May 4 and 3 crore on June 23.
+India crossed the grim milestone of 2 crore on May 4 and 3 crore on June 23.

 Follow us on Facebook | Twitter | Dailymotion | YouTube